MagicTeaMC/siri-pro-gemini/README.md

 # Siri Pro

-An improved Siri, working with Anthropic Claude.
+An improved Siri, working with Google Gemini.

 # Run

-First, fill in the `.env.example` file and rename it to `.env` An Anthropic API Key is required.
+First, fill in the `.env.example` file and rename it to `.env` An GEMINI API Key is required.
 Get it here: https://console.anthropic.com/login

 Second, you have to install requirements and run the server.